amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 > *"To be comprehensible, your software should be structured so that it reveals a story at many levels.
 Each level of nesting tells a story about how those parts interact.
 A developer who was unfamiliar with the system could be dropped in at any level and still make sense of it, rather than being swamped."*
 >
-> \- George Fairbanks [14]
+> \- - George Fairbanks [14]

 Now, here is a question: If software partitioning is that important, why didn't we start with it right away in the [refactoring roadmap](#refactoring_roadmap)?

 We can describe what we achieved so far as **removing "fat" from the application's body of code;** namely, removing dead code, and reducing code duplication, plus applying some very basic and intuitive enhancements which makes the code slightly more readable, like reducing method size and using proper naming conventions.
 This is like *preparing the scene* or *organizing our backyard* before we work on partitioning the code and re-organizing the parts.
 This has two very important side effects:

-1. We have saved the time that we would have spent working on dead or duplicate code
+1. We have saved the time that we would have spent working on dead or duplicate code.
 2. The team reached a better grasp of the code while scanning and reviewing duplicates and suspect dead code.
 Also, after working on breaking large methods and trying to give better names to identifiers and code constructs, they formed better understanding about the intent of the code.

 As I explained before in the Introduction and Background section, I have noticed the effect in the second point above many times while working with teams on refactoring, and teams become more courageous and bold in enhancing the code especially after the quick-wins stage.